My visit to Twitter headquarters

 According to research, young people aged 16-20 years old are using Twitter more and more, both in the US and in Europe.
 Teenagers are using Twitter among other chats apps like Whatsapp and Snapchat to communicate with each other almost in the same way as sms’s were used before the time of mobile apps.
 The only difference with Twitter chat though is that every tweet is public and anyone can see it.

 As the number of Twitter users keeps rising (240 million users worldwide and growing), will organisations be able to reach customers via Twitter in the future?
 The answer is yes.
 Organisations are already interacting with their customers via Twitter.
 Twitter is a powerful tool to find all kinds of conversations between people, and for organisations it is turning to be the most powerful source and tool for customer service and outreach.
-If you wish to read some success stories about Twitter use, visit this site or check out what for example @Delta, @Bestbuy and @BestbuySupport do in Twitter.
+If you wish to read some success stories about Twitter use, check out what for example @Delta, @Bestbuy and @BestbuySupport do in Twitter.

 Overall my visit to Twitter headquarters was interesting, smooth and full of great knowledge.
 At the end of my visit I got a picture of myself with the huge Twitter bird.
 You will be able to see the picture in the blog cover photo.
 Or you can check out the tweet I sent from Twitter lobby, from the special Twitter birdhouse camera out to all of you to be seen.
 Take that as a great example about how to bring your office life out in the public by providing visitors the chance to send their own tweets right from your office lobby.